-Florida Gov. Rick Scott issued a state of emergency Monday in response to the most toxic red tide to darken the gulf in more than a decade, decimating at least 120 miles from Sarasota to the tip of the state since November 2017.
+Florida Gov. Rick Scott issued a state of emergency in August in response to the most toxic red tide to darken the gulf in more than a decade, decimating at least 120 miles from Sarasota to the tip of the state since November 2017.

 Recommended for you